KnowledgeForwardSolutions/DbC.Net/README.md

 ### StandardTransforms

-The static StandardTransforms class has properties that give you access to pre-configured value transforms as lazily created singletons.
+The static DbC.Net.Transforms.StandardTransforms class has properties that give you access to pre-configured value transforms as lazily created singletons.
 The value transforms available are:

 - AsteriskMaskTransform - a transform that converts a value to a string and then replaces all characters in the string with an asterisk character ('*').